Stake US

 Live dealer games at sweepstakes casinos tend to have higher minimum SC bets (often 1-5 SC per hand vs. 0.10 SC for digital games).
 They also operate on set schedules - unlike digital games, live tables may not be available 24/7.
 Peak hours (evenings EST) generally have the most tables open.
 Connection quality matters: live dealer games require stable internet, and lag can cause missed betting windows.

-These platforms offer the best live dealer game selection, competitive bonuses, and verified fast payouts.
+These platforms offer the best live dealer game selection, competitive bonuses, and published redemption policies.

 Sweepstakes casinos offer slots (classic, video, progressive jackpot), table games (blackjack, roulette, baccarat), poker (Texas Hold'em, Caribbean Stud, Three Card), live dealer games (real-time blackjack and roulette), bingo, keno, and exclusive original games.
 Game libraries range from 100 to 1,000+ titles.